flyingmachine/brave-clojure-web/content/functional-programming.md

 But Clojure's core data structures don't even allow these harmless mutations.
 So what can you do?

-Let's ignore the fact that you can easily use `map` and `reduce` to accomplish the work done above.
+First, ignore the fact that you can easily use `map` and `reduce` to accomplish the work done above.
 In these situations &mdash; iterating over some collection to build a result &mdash; the functional alternative to mutation is recursion.